f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

 Tasks
 ^^^^^
-1. Open Google Chrome, then open the Postman extension and authenticate to BIG-IQ (follow |location_link_postman3|).
+1. Open Visual Studio Code, then use the VS code REST client extension and authenticate to BIG-IQ (follow |location_link_vscode_restclient3|).

 2. If not already done, run through `Lab 8.1 Prepare your AWS Account`_.

 .. _Lab 8.1 Prepare your AWS Account: ./lab1.html

 3. First, let's get the Cloud Environment Reference.
-Using Postman, use the **BIG-IQ API** call and replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.
+Using Visual Studio Code REST client, use the **BIG-IQ API** call and replace the method and URL with ``GET https://10.1.1.4/mgmt/cm/cloud/environments``.

    Save the **selfLink** value.